Photo by Quetzal Photo: Natalie & Chris’ ceremony at Capilla de Todos Los Angeles (Hotel Xcaret)

 Additionally, since the full PNI and pre cana process can take up to 6 months or more in some cases, and you will likely be required to begin transferring all your documents and details to the destination wedding location about 3 months in advance of the wedding, you can see why 12 months in advance is the recommended time to begin preparing for your wedding day.

-You should also take into consideration that wedding date reservations in the Cancun, Playa del Carmen, and Tulum zones with the local parishes should ideally be made at least 6 months in advance of your intended wedding date, to guarantee your preferred wedding date.
-That means that you’ll want to book your wedding date with the resort at least 6 months in advance as well, so they can connect you with the correct parish that is local to either Cancun, Playa del Carmen, or Tulum.
+You should also take into consideration that wedding date reservations in the Cancun and Playa del Carmen zones with the local parishes should ideally be made at least 6 months in advance of your intended wedding date, to guarantee your preferred wedding date.
+That means that you’ll want to book your wedding date with the resort at least 6 months in advance as well, so they can connect you with the correct parish that is local to either Cancun or Playa del Carmen.

 What is the difference between a legal/civil ceremony and a symbolic ceremony?